askmike/gekko/docs/Configuring_gekko.md

 Email Settings:
 enabled: true 			Send Emails if true, false to turn off
 sendMailOnStart: true		Send 'Gekko starting' message if true, not if false
-email: 'me@somedomain.com'	Send email to this address (also used as the 'from' address)
+from: 'me@somedomain.com'	Send Email From this address
+to: 'me@somedomain.com, me-again@someotherdomain.com'
+					Send email to these addresses (can be multiple comma separated addresses and you can also use the 'real name <email@domain.com>' format

 Email server settings:
 server: 'smtp.somedomain.com'	The name of YOUR outbound (SMTP) mail server.